Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Cleaning-up-a-Deployment.md

 weight: 70
 ---

-In certain situations, you may need to remove all resources deployed by the AMBA-ALZ solution.
+In some cases, you may need to remove all resources deployed by the AMBA-ALZ solution.
 The following instructions provide a detailed guide on executing a PowerShell script to delete all deployed resources, including:

 - Metric Alerts
 - Activity Log Alerts